j3-signalroom/apache_flink-kickstarter/README.md

 **Generate token**
 A browser window will automatically open to the HCP Terraform login screen.
 Enter a token name in the web UI, or leave the default name, `terraform login`:

 ![terraform-cli-login-generate-token](.blog/images/terraform-cli-login-generate-token.png)

 Click Create API token to generate the authentication token:

 ![terraform-cli-login-generated-token](.blog/images/terraform-cli-login-generated-token.png)

 Save a copy of the token in a secure location.
 It provides access to your HCP Terraform organization.
-Terraform will also store your token locally at the file path specified in the command output.
+Terraform will also store your token locally at the file path specified in the command output (see the picture above).

-**Add the token to the CLI**
+**Add the token to the CLI prompt**
 When the Terraform CLI prompts you, paste the user token exactly once into your terminal.
 Terraform will hide the token for security when you paste it into your terminal.
-Press Enter to complete the authentication process:
+Press `Enter` to complete the authentication process:

 ![terraform-cli-login-completed](.blog/images/terraform-cli-login-completed.png)

 ##### Set up your Confluent Cloud environment
-But, first in the [main.tf](main.tf) replace **`<TERRAFORM CLOUD ORGANIZATION NAME>`** in the `terraform.cloud` block with your [Terraform Cloud Organization Name](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/organizations) and **`<TERRAFORM CLOUD ORGANIZATION's WORKSPACE NAME>`** in the `terraform.cloud.workspaces` block with your [Terraform Cloud Organization's Workspaces Name](https://developer.hashicorp.com/terraform/cloud-docs/workspaces).
+Then in the [main.tf](main.tf) replace **`<TERRAFORM CLOUD ORGANIZATION NAME>`** in the `terraform.cloud` block with your [Terraform Cloud Organization Name](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/organizations) and **`<TERRAFORM CLOUD ORGANIZATION's WORKSPACE NAME>`** in the `terraform.cloud.workspaces` block with your [Terraform Cloud Organization's Workspaces Name](https://developer.hashicorp.com/terraform/cloud-docs/workspaces).

 ###### Create a `terraform.tfvars` file in the root of the repo
 ```